jt-rose/vg_sales_server/README.md

 This is meant as the backend / database for a frontend being developed at [VG Sales Client] , but can be run on its own with the GraphQL playground by doing the following:

-1. Have Redis and Postgres installed locally or running on docker
+1. Have Node, Redis and Postgres installed locally or running on docker
 2. Use the included SQL commands and CSV files to generate the database
 3. Copy the code and run `npm install` or `yarn install`
 4. Run `npm run start` or `yarn start` to initialize the server